By Eric Bright

 A lot!
 The whole point of the whole discussion is lost, completely, in those funny maneuvers: It has never been about verification.
 It’s all about falsification.

 I am not the discoverer of that fact.
 I am not the only one who noticed it.
 I am not the only one who talked about it.
 It’s been around for ages.
-But, for some reason, it does not sink well in most people’s minds.
+But, for some reason, it does not sink well into most people’s minds.

 But why?
 What is wrong with that?
 How hard is it to imagine the differences between verifiable true beliefs and falsifications of any uttered statement?
 Okay, they are different, so what?
 What do you want me to do with that?
 “Let’s move on to the next topic, shall we?”
 I hear some are already whispering.